vitamins/archinstaller/README.md

 # archinstaller
 Automated installation script for arch linux written in bash.
+It works similar to preseeding of the debian installer d-i.

 ## Prerequisites
-- You are booted into an arch linux environment
+- You are booted into an arch linux environment like archiso
 - The internet connection has been set up
 - The configuration found in ari.conf is valid
 - The script is run as 'root' user